-We found that the Kaha was a bit more difficult to break in than we expected (in comparison to previous HOKA models that tend to feel great right out of the box).
-This is the first time we've run into this issue with a HOKA boot, and we believe it is because of the added durability and stiffness that the leather upper provides.
-So, for a bit of added durability and support, a bit of comfort was sacrificed Kaha's design.
+We found that the Kaha was a bit more difficult to break in than we expected (in comparison to previous Hoka models that tend to feel great the minute we hit the trail).
+This is the first time we've run into this issue with a Hoka boot, and we believe it is because of the added durability and stiffness that the leather upper provides.
+So, for a bit of added durability and support, a bit of comfort was sacrificed in the Kaha's design.
 That said, these boots are still undeniably comfortable after the break-in period.

-According to HOKA, these boots are named for the Maori word for strength and support.
-So, with that in mind, it makes sense that these were one of the most supportive, stable boots in this review.
+According to Hoka, these boots are named for the Maori word for strength and support.
+So, with that in mind, it makes sense that these were some of the most supportive and stable hiking boots in this review.

 The leather uppers also provide some rigidity in the ankle that added to the overall stability of these boots.
 Their design shows that the Kaha is made for burly missions and heavy loads.